GustavoHodas/job-scraper-project/README.md

-# 🕷️ Job Scraper Project
+# 🕷️ A Python-based web scraping project that extracts and stores data for analysis.

 A simple web scraping project built with Python to extract data from websites and save it for analysis.